 • One or more proposals for a single piece, sequence or series of pieces that would take up between 3 and 5 pages.
 The dimensions of the book are the same as the previous two titles in series, Aquanauts and Bad Kid Catullus, with portrait pages measuring 130 x 184mm, allowing for a gutter of about 12mm.

-• In terms of style and content, we are particularly keen to publish pieces that combine the visual and the lyrical in innovative and enticing ways: concrete poetry, calligrams, collages, typographic art.
-Collaboration with designers and illustrators is encouraged, as is working with pre-existing texts.
+• In terms of style and content, we are particularly keen to publish pieces that combine the visual and the lyrical in innovative and enticing ways: concrete poetry, pattern poetry, calligrams, sonograms, ideograms, collages, typographic art.
+Collaboration with designers and illustrators is encouraged, as is working with pre-existing texts (within fair dealing guidelines).

 • We are also keen to publish pieces that include an interactive element, eg. game poems, instructional poems, invitations to the reader to write on the page or add things to the book.